 0.75Standard Hours Per Week:

-For full consideration, prospective applicants should visit https://employment.niu.edu/postings/67335 to apply and submit the following materials by February 1, 2023:
+For fullest consideration, please visit https://employment.niu.edu/postings/66581 to create an application profile and submit the following materials by January 15, 2023:

 YesEEO Statement Summary: